mcjauregui72/FilmDatabase/README.md

 ![readme17](graphics/readme17.png)

 Linking the ‘directors’ table to the ‘movies’ table in the eventual SQL database required building a table containing ‘director_id’ and ‘movie_id’.
 With the credits datafile containing ‘movie_id’ and ‘crew’, the iterrows(): method isolated ‘crew’ and ‘movie_id.’
 The .get() method identified instances where ‘job’ equals “Director,” making it possible to append all (director) ‘id’ values to an empty list called ‘director_ids’.
-This list was then used to create the ‘movie_director’ data frame to pair ‘movie_id’s with associated ‘director_id’s.
+This list was used to create the ‘movie_director’ data frame to pair ‘movie_id’s with associated ‘director_id’s.

 An initialized data frame ‘movieid_directorid_df’ was concatenated with the ‘movie_director’ data frame before converting ‘movie_id’s and ‘director_id’s to integers with astype(int).
 Next, ‘movieid_directorid_df’ was exported as a .csv file.